Sarmatism: Religion

 "Certainly, the wording and substance of the declaration of the Confederation of Warsaw of 28 January 1573 were extraordinary with regard to prevailing conditions elsewhere in Europe, and they governed the principles of religious life in the Republic for over two hundred years" – Norman Davies.

 Poland has a long tradition of religious freedom.
 The right to worship freely was a basic right given to all inhabitants of the Commonwealth throughout the 15th and early 16th centuries, and complete freedom of religion was officially recognized in Poland in 1573 during the Warsaw Confederation.
 Poland maintained its religious freedom laws during an era when religious persecution was an everyday occurrence in the rest of Europe.
 The Commonwealth of Poland was a place where the most radical religious sects, trying to escape persecution in other countries of the Christian world, sought refuge.

 "This country became a place of shelter for heretics" – Cardinal Stanislaus Hosius, papal legate to Poland.

 In the sphere of religion, Catholicism was the dominant faith and heavily emphasized because it was seen as differentiating the Polish Sarmatists from their Turkish and Tatar peers.
 Providence and the grace of God were often emphasized.
 All earthly matters were perceived as a means to a final goal – Heaven.
 Penance was stressed as a means of saving oneself from eternal punishment.
 It was believed that God watches over everything and everything has its meaning.
 People willingly took part in religious life: masses, indulgences and pilgrimages.
 Special devotion was paid to Saint Mary, the saints and the Passion.

+Muslim Tatar nobles within the Polish Lithuanian Commonwealth were also integrated into the same Sarmatian ideology but with a different pedigree; they were seen as parts of the Sarmatian 'nation' but rather than being descended from Sarmatians, they were regarded as descendants of the related Scythians, another ancient steppe warrior culture.